cathayandy/alicia/README.md

 name: admin
 ```

-You can see `server/config.json.sample` for more details.
+You can see `server/students.csv.sample` and `server/config.json.sample` for more details.

 ## Lisence